GANGTONGH/Advanced-Machine-Learning-CPSC8420-Course/README.md

 # Advanced-Machine-Learning-CPSC-8420-Course
 This GitHub repository contains the assignments and projects of the Advanced Machine Learning course (Instructor: Dr. Kai Liu; Spring 2022, Clemson University).
-Here, you will find the description, codes, as well as write-ups for assignments and projects of this course covering a wide array of machine learning methods.
+Here, you will find the description, codes, as well as write-ups for assignments and projects covering a wide array of machine learning methods.